 The manual retraction procedures are for emergency use only.
+If the slideout is stuck in the retracted position, take the coach to an authorized service center for diagnosis and repair.
+Do NOT attempt any of the following procedures.
 These procedures bypass all normal safety features.
-It is the responsibility of the person(s) performing the procedure to watch for moving parts and pinch points in order to avoid injury.
+It is the responsibility of the person(s) performing the procedure to watch for moving parts and pinch points to avoid injury.